phylhom/phylhom.github.io/_posts/2023-06-27-Microbiome-Interconnectedness-review.md

 ---
 layout: post
-title:  "our last review about the Interconnected World of Microbiomes"
+title:  "Exploring the Interconnected World of Microbiomes"
 date:   2023-06-27 18:30:00
 categories: publication
 description: "Microbiome Interconnectedness throughout Environments with Major Consequences for Healthy People and a Healthy Planet"